How to find and go after scammers

 If you know where they are, you can report scammers to the authorities in the Philippines.
+Click the image below for contact details of the National Bureau of Investigation (NBI) or the Securities and Exchange Commission (SEC).

-But if they cannot anymore be found, you can resort to creative means of finding them.
+But if the fraudsters cannot anymore be found, you can resort to creative means of finding them.
 Just like having a paid advertisement on newspapers.
+I was browsing through newspapers at home when I found a relatively large (read: expensive) paid ad in the Philippine Daily Inquirer.

-I was browsing through old newspapers at home when I found a relatively large (read: expensive) paid ad in the Philippine Daily Inquirer.
-It’s not advertising a company or product but, rather, plastering the faces of two people being hunted down by the police for Syndicated Estafa.
+The ad is not promoting a company or product but, rather, it plastered the faces of two people being hunted down by the police for Syndicated Estafa.

 The ad goes: